 Many of the problems we see in organizations happen because teams become stuck in one of the phases.
 It may be that folks have hit upon a particular system that is working well, and they’re now coasting on autopilot.
 Or perhaps the group is biased towards discussing concepts and models, and are having a hard time executing.
 Whichever the case, moving through all phases — and cycling back to the beginning — is important for healthy progress.

-Applying the Phase Shift Cycle to Workshops
+Applying the Value Creation Cycle to Workshops

 At this point, you may be wondering: What does this have to do with workshops?
 Well, for a workshop to have meaningful long-term impact, it must address the phase the team is currently working within, and whether or not it is healthy for them to continue doing so.
 For example, if a team is stuck creating concepts and visions, it must be nudged to take action.
 Alternatively, the team may need to stay in a particular phase for a bit longer; team members may be anxious to take action without having yet mastered the conceptual aspects of the project.
 In these cases, they should be encouraged to dig deeper by staying in that particular phase longer.